webra2/lianbingchang-downloader/README.md

-# Go Download Web
+# Credit
+First of all, thank you to EL President, the creator of Red Alert 2 running on the webpage.
+He Created great project Chronodivide.

+In most cases, you only need to access https://game.chronodivide.com/ to play.

+# Chronodivide Downloader
-A simple command-line application to download an entire online website, including CSS, JSS, and other assets.
+A simple command-line application to download chronodivide , including CSS, JSS, and other assets.
 Coded with Go.

 ## Project status